savio1-domi/live-user-filter/README.md

         code .

 ## Author
-This web app was done by Senior Developer Dominic Juma
+This web app was done by Senior Developer Dominic Juma.

 ## License
-It is licensed by MIT
+It is licensed by MIT.